 The Bishop of the diocese, the Rt.
-Rev. Frederick Bur-

-gess, D.D., will administer the sacrament of confirmation on Tuesday, March 20, at 8 p. m.
+Rev. Frederick Burgess, D.D., will administer the sacrament of confirmation i Tuesday, March 20, at 8 p. m.
+Holy Week Services: Palm Sunday-Holy Communication on

-Holy Week Services: Palm Sunday-Holy Communion and blessing of the palms, 8 a. m.; Church School, 9:30; and blessing of the paims, 8 a. m.; Church School, 9:30; service and sermon, 11 a. m.
-Maundy Thursday-Holy Communion, 7:30 and 10 a. m.; litany and address, 8 p. m.
-Good Friday-Children's service, 10 a. m.; three-hour service of the passion, 12:30 p. m.; devotions, 8 p. m.
-Holy Saturday-Preparation for Easter Communion, 8 p. m.
+Holy Week Services: Paim Sunday-Holy Communication and blessing of the palms, 8 a. m.; Church School, 9:3 service and sermon, 11 a. m.
+Maundy Thursday-Holy Communion, 7:30 and to a. m.; litany and address, 8 p. m.
+Good Friday-Children's service, 10 a. m.; three-hour vice of the passion, 12:30 p. m.; devotions, 8 p. m.
+Holy Sat-urday-Preparation for Easter Communion, 8 p. m.
+The St. Lukie Wemer's Calid will hold a summary service

-The St. Luke's Women's Guild will hold a runmage sale on April 0 for the heaft of the healthing for the control of the health of the little of the least of on April 9 for the benefit of the building fund.
-Clothing, hats, shoes, household articles of any kind will be most gratefully received.
+The St. Luke's Women's Guild will hold a rummage sale on April 9 for the benefit of the building fund.
+Clothing hats, shoes, household articles of any kind will be most gratefully received.
 A collector will call at any home for donations if those who wish to donate will notify the chairman, Mrs. G. Willis Drake, 24 Tennis Place.